bartificer/programming-by-stealth/docs/pbs82.md

 demoOut = square(4);
 ```

-If this was a normal function the value of `demoOut` would now be 16, but this is not a normal function, it’s an async function.
+If this was a normal function, the value of `demoOut` would now be 16, but this is not a normal function; it’s an async function.
 So, what is the value of `demoOut`?
 Since async functions are automatically promised, `demoOut` is a promise for the result of executing the function with 4 as the only argument.
 You can see this for yourself:

 ```javascript
 console.log(demoOut);